 For example, you may have one or more credit cards that you’re no longer using.
 This is typically the case when you sign up for a department store or a major retail chain.
 You sign up for the percentage off of your total purchase and then, after paying the amount due, never use the card ever again.
-Should you close it?
+Should you close this unused credit card?

 Closing old and unused credit cards without balances (meaning, you don’t owe any money on those cards) increases your credit utilization ratio.
 Credit utilization is the ratio of your credit card balances to credit limits as listed on your credit report; the higher the ratio is, the more it can negatively affect your FICO credit score.